 What we examined with these devices includes the number of cameras and how they perform in different environments.
 Also the specifications of the camera systems.
 Matching up the quality of each camera can be a really daunting task but we did that anyway.

 This includes low-light, video recording, the highest resolutions of video recording and other technology such as optical image stabilization are some of the few things we consider before ranking these devices which includes post-image processing.

 Samsung Galaxy S21 Ultra definitely excelled on this one with the powerful camera superpower it possessed.

 It came with a quad rear camera setup all of which are essentially useful and that’s what you get when you opt for a premium smartphone because all of their parts are working.

 The primary sensor is the humongous 108MP camera which is able to capture ultra-detailed pictures and works pretty well in low-light.
-That’s part of what makes it an amazing camera phone but then this is combined with other triple setup which consists of a 10MP + 10MP + 12MP all which function well to capture great pictures.
+That’s part of what makes it an amazing camera phone but then this is combined with another triple setup which consists of a 10MP + 10MP + 12MP all of which function well to capture great pictures.

 There is a big 40MP sensor up front for selfies and those number seems to be the same with the previously released Galaxy S20 Ultra back in 2020.

 But the Galaxy S21 Ultra isn’t all about the camera but also comes with some pretty high-end features such as a massive storage option ranging between 128GB and 512GB couple with a 12GB or 16GB of RAM.